Birgunj: Ancient

+The earliest human activity in Birgunj is thought to be a settlement around Bhiswa stupa.
+The Buddhist shrine is yet to be dated by archaeologists, however preliminary investigations have estimated the stupa to be around 1500 years old.

-Before the establishment of Birgunj, the main center of Parsa district was Alau (near Dryport), Nepal.
-In July 1959 From Sugauli King Rajendra Bikram Shah has a history of setting up a military camp in Alau of Parsa district.
+Before the establishment of Birgunj, the main centre of Parsa district was Alau, Nepal, near Dryport.

-The ancient name of Birgunj was Gahawa but the 11th Rana Prime Minister of Nepal Bir Shamsher Jang Bahadur Rana changed it to Birgunj in 1897.
+The ancient name of Birgunj was Gahawa.
+It was changed to Birgunj in 1897 by 11th Rana Prime Minister of Nepal Bir Shamsher Jang Bahadur Rana.
 Before the establishment of Birgunj Bazar, the surrounding villages of Bagahi, Alau, Barewa, Kalaiya, Parsauni, Inaruwa, and Chhapkaiya existed.
-To establish Birgunj Bazar in a forest covered area, Bir Shamsher Jang Bahadur Rana appointed his trusted duo Siddhvir Mathema and Dhadjavir Mathema (two brothers), respectively in Birgunj as the rulers of Mal Ada and Kath Mal Ada.
-In this connection, Siddhvir Mathema distributed free land and timber and provided cash assistance to the homeowners in Birgunj.
+To establish Birgunj Bazar in a forest covered area, Bir Shamsher Jang Bahadur Rana appointed brothers Siddhvir Mathema and Dhadjavir Mathema as the rulers of Mal Ada and Kath Mal Ada.
+Siddhvir Mathema distributed free land and timber and provided cash assistance to the homeowners in Birgunj.
 The act subsequently required Siddhvir Mathema to pay the death penalty.

 After the death of Bir Shamsher Jang Bahadur Rana, Dev Shamsher Jang Bahadur Rana became Prime Minister, but within three months Chandra Shumsher Jang Bahadur Rana had driven Dev Shamsher and made himself Prime Minister.
 The people of Late Bir Shamsher Rana and Dev Shamsher Rana did not tolerate Chandra Shamsher Rana.
 Bir Shamsher Jang Bahadur Rana's special man Siddhivir Mathema, was accused of conducting an inspection of a reservoir treaty and carrying out three lakh irregularities on his forehead.
 When Siddhivir showed the calculations he had spent on setting up Birgunj Bazar, he was declared invalid and an order was issued to pay the money immediately.
 After answering that he could not pay for what he did, As a punishment, the signboard was stuck on his chest and he move it around the market.
 The verbal verdict of the death sentence was to cut off and kill.
 After hearing about the verbal death sentence given to Mathema who worked day and night to establish Birgunj Bazar, Late Bir Shamsher Jang Bahadur Rana's wife has paid 3 lakh and rescued Mathema from the death penalty.

 Chandra Shamsher also wanted to displace Birgunj Bazar, which his brother had established.
 He wanted to remove the Birgunj bazaar from there and set it in Rautahat.
 According to the move to displace the market, In 1959, it raided the main market from Raxaul to Birgunj and extended the rail line service to Amlekhganj.
 From the link, the train used to run around the houses, exploding and terrorizing the residents.
 Later, the rail link was moved to the east of the market (outside the market).
 The Raxaul city in India, which is currently connected to Birgunj as the main gateway to Nepal, was not established.
 At that time Indian trains operated only till Sugauli.

 Modern

 On 18 May 2006, the parliament of Nepal declared that the country would become a secular state, prompting the 2006 Birgunj unrest.
-Birgunj was the main center from where Madhes movement started twice both in 2007 and 2013.
+Birgunj was the main centre from where Madhes movement started twice both in 2007 and 2013.